juulsA/exportJson/README.md

 The script uses the "project name" ( optional:  + "_" + "variant" ) as the file name and asks for the optional arguments `revision` and `company` but you can pass the revision and company name as arguments to the [`addMetadata`](https://github.com/juulsA/exportJson/blob/00f01b0105800a2920b9ec6f3041799332a9ff84/exportJson.il#L3) function by changing this [line](https://github.com/juulsA/exportJson/blob/00f01b0105800a2920b9ec6f3041799332a9ff84/exportJson.il#L2048) to your needs.
 The input prompt is then suppressed.

+## Texts
+Texts are represented as `svgpaths` by default.
+If you want to use custom `font_data` or the newstroke font you can pass the optional argument `?textsAsSvgPaths nil` to the export function( `exportJson( ?textsAsSvgPaths nil )` ) and the texts are described as defined in [DATAFORMAT.md](https://github.com/openscopeproject/InteractiveHtmlBom/blob/master/DATAFORMAT.md#text).

 ## Variants and alternate parts
 If no `variants.lst` is present in the `allegro` directory, a warning is displayed in the command prompt and all components are considered in the json file; otherwise a json file for each variant is created and the `DNP` field in the `extra_fields` is set to mark unplaced components.
 When an alternate part are used, the value of the part is changed to the value of the alternate part.

-By passing the optional argument `excludeDNP = t` to the export function ( `exportJson( t )` ) all fabrication and silkscreen data of an unplaced component are ignored.
+By passing the optional argument `?excludeDNP t` to the export function ( `exportJson( ?excludeDNP t )` ) all fabrication and silkscreen data of an unplaced component are ignored.

 ## Custom properties
 Any custom properties assigned to a component are added to the `extra_fields`.